 Current medical data supports the safety and efficacy of long term maintenance on Subutex and Suboxone.
 Patients can safely remain on Subutex and Suboxone for many years.
 Subutex and Suboxone provides a way for Opiate addicts to regain their lives.
 Short term use of Subutex and Suboxone can also be considered for either detox or short term maintenance if that is what a patient prefers.
 However, the risk of relapse when stopping Subutex and Suboxone must be considered.
 Involvement in a program of recovery is recommended for patients that want short term treatment with Subutex or Suboxone.

-Contact Us - The Subutex and Suboxone Doctors NOW at 3 Locations - Gainesville, Tallahassee (Perry) and Jacksonville (Orange Park)
+Contact Us - The Subutex and Suboxone Doctors NOW at 4 Locations - Gainesville, Perry, Orange Park and Palatka